 Formerly known as Madras, Chennai is the capital of the southern state of Tamil Nadu.
-It is India's fourth-largest city with a population around eight million.
-Chennai is part of a wave of metro development in India, all founded on a rationale of rapid urban expansion, unacceptable and unpredictable journey times by road, and concern for the environment if reliance on motorised transport continues unchecked.
+Chennai is part of a wave of metro development in India, all founded on a rationale of rapid urban expansion, unacceptable and unpredictable journey times by road and concern for the environment if reliance on motorised transport continues unchecked.

 A feasibility study for the metro was carried out in 2003.
 Following approval in November 2007, Chennai Metro Rail Limited (CMRL) was set up by the Tamil Nadu state, as a special-purpose vehicle to implement the project.

-Central and state governments are meeting the 40% of the project, the balance being raised through long-term loans; the Japanese Bank for International Cooperation is a principal source.
+Central and state governments are meeting 40% of the project, the balance being raised through long-term loans.
+The Japanese Bank for International Cooperation (JBIC) is a principal source.

-The metro will supplement 1,676mm gauge operations which, like most of the Chennai-based Southern Railway division of Indian Railways, are mainly geared toward passenger activity.
-Chennai has a three-route suburban railway, with a main focus at Chennai Central to the east (coastal) side of the city.
-Also broad gauge, the free-standing 25kV ac overhead-equipped Mass Rapid Transit System (MRTS) on mostly elevated alignments remains in development.
+The metro supplements 1,676mm gauge operations which, like most of the Chennai-based Southern Railway division of Indian Railways, are mainly geared toward passenger activity.
+Chennai has a three-route suburban railway, with the main focus at Chennai Central to the east (coastal) side of the city.
+Also, broad gauge, the free-standing 25kV ac overhead-equipped Mass Rapid Transit System (MRTS) on mostly elevated alignments remains in development.

 The project consultant was the Delhi Metro Rail Corporation Limited (DMRC).
-Unlike Delhi and other Chennai rail operations, the new metro will be built to 1,435mm gauge.
-The first phase proposal is for two corridors to integrate with existing public transport services, including the heavily used bus terminal and Central station.
+Unlike Delhi and other Chennai rail operations, the new metro was planned to be built to 1,435mm gauge.
+The first phase proposal included two corridors to integrate with existing public transport services, including the heavily used bus terminal and Central station.

 Signalling and communications

-The network will have a single centralised operation control centre and ATP (Automatic Train Protection) and ATS (Automatic Train Supervision) will be installed.
-The telecommunication system will be multi-functional embracing information, security and safety aspects.
-To avoid problems experienced on present operations and to facilitate cross-mode ticketing from the outset, CMRL proposes a computer-based automated fare collection system.
+The network has a single centralised operation control centre and ATP (Automatic Train Protection) and ATS (Automatic Train Supervision) have been installed.
+The telecommunication system is multi-functional embracing information, security and safety aspects.
+To avoid problems experienced on present operations and to facilitate cross-mode ticketing from the outset, CMRL proposed a computer-based automated fare collection system.